-There is an EMDR Institute and an EMDR International Association, with memberships limited to certain selected psychologists worldwide.
+There is an ‘EMDR Institute’ and an ‘EMDR International Association’, with memberships seemingly limited to certain selected psychologists worldwide.
 Neither establishment shows willingness to acknowledge the evidence base given here for the two abnormal pathophysiological findings that characterise PTSD type 1, nor the evidence base for the specific effectiveness of EMDR in the elimination of PTSD type 1 in certain people.
 It is purported by these two establishments that there is a wide range of ill-defined mental states and mental phenomena that ‘respond’ to EMDR — but they provide no evidence base for their purported ‘responses’ that is comparable to the evidence base given here for the response of PTSD type 1 to EMDR.
-However, since EMDR certainly does do something highly effective for some people with PTSD type 1, then EMDR may or may not be doing something that is highly effective for some people within that wide range of ill-defined mental states and mental phenomena they speak of.
+However, since EMDR certainly does do something highly effective for some people with PTSD type 1, then EMDR may or may not be doing something that is specifically or nonspecifically effective for some people within that wide range of ill-defined mental states and mental phenomena they speak of.

 Is PTSD type 1 heritable ?

 There cannot be data as to the prevalence of PTSD type 1 in the general population, yet.
 There is the rough USA estimate that the prevalence of ‘PTSD’ is 1 in 14.
-There is the rough USA estimate that the prevalence of those with ‘ADHD impairments of any severity’ is 1 in 10
+There is the rough USA estimate that the prevalence of those with ‘ADHD impairments of any severity’ is 1 in 10.

 It has been our clinical experience that amongst any one hundred of the one in fourteen or so of the general population of any age with ‘PTSD’ of any severity, and attending for treatment for PTSD type 1 of any severity, about 40 of that hundred with PTSD type 1 were found to have in addition, ‘confirmed’ ADHD impairments of any severity — but only when ADHD impairments of any severity were routinely looked for in all, and confirmed.
 Those 40 confirmed with ADHD impairments were confirmed as well as ADHD impairments can ever be confirmed.
 The remaining 60 with PTSD type 1 were confirmed not to have ADHD impairments as well as not having ADHD impairments can ever be confirmed.

-It has been our clinical experience that amongst any one hundred of the one in ten of the population of any age with with ‘confirmed’ ADHD impairments, and attending for treatment of those impairments, about 30 of that hundred were found to have, in addition, ‘confirmed’ PTSD type 1, of any severity — but only when PTSD type 1 of any severity was tested for in all.
+It has been our clinical experience that amongst any one hundred of the one in ten of the population of any age with with ‘confirmed’ ADHD impairments, and attending for treatment of those impairments, about 30 of that hundred were found to have, in addition, ‘confirmed’ PTSD type 1, of any severity — but only when PTSD type 1 of any severity was specifically tested for in all.
 The 70 others were tested and found not to have PTSD type 1.
 Those 100 confirmed with ADHD impairments of any severity were confirmed as well as ADHD impairments can ever be confirmed.

 If having ADHD were independent of having PTSD type 1, then finding the two together would have a probability of 1/140 or so.
 But finding PTSD type 1 with ADHD in those attending for treatment of ADHD impairments appears to have a probability of 3/10 or so, and finding ADHD with PTSD type 1 in those attending for treatment of PTSD type 1 appears to have a probability of 4.2/10 or so.

 The onset of PTSD type 1 and or type 2 may trigger ADHD impairments in someone with the genome for the susceptibility to ADHD impairments when no impairments had been evident before that onset of PTSD type 1 and or type 2.
 The co-occurrence of ADHD impairments and PTSD type 1 and or type 2 is a form of ‘Complex PTSD’.
-The persistence of ADHD impairments following elimination of PTSD type 1 and or treatment of PTSD type 2 complicates post treatment recovery,
+The persistence of ADHD impairments following successful EMDR elimination of PTSD type 1 and or treatment of PTSD type 2 complicates post treatment recovery.

 In conclusion: It seems virtually certain that some gene combinations can predispose to the development of ADHD impairments of any severity in response to difficult life exigencies; and, it seems probable that those same gene combinations can predispose to the development of PTSD type 1 of any severity in response to experiences of mental shock.

 For some therapists, alas, it appears that it is easiest of all not to bother looking for either PTSD type 1 of any severity or ADHD impairments of any severity, let alone both.
-It appears that all too often therapists will diagnose only ‘Depression and Anxiety’ on the basis of the commonest symptoms of each, and treat with medication and or talking therapies.
+It appears that all too often therapists will diagnose only ‘Depression and Anxiety’ on the basis of the commonest symptoms of each, and treat with non-specific antidepressant medication and or talking therapies.